yagiz/ScrollTo/README.md

 ```

 #### UIView
-You don't need to store referance of the scroll view.
+You don't need to store reference of the scroll view.
 ScrollTo finds the first scroll view that contains the view.
 This is very useful for custom cells and textfields.
 ```swift
 view.scrollTo(position:ScrollToPosition)
 view.scrollTo(position:ScrollToPosition, margin:CGFloat)